riboseinc/ruby-vobject/README.md

 * Objects can be parsed from text files.
 * Objects can be populated from hashes of property value objects.
 * Objects can be converted to Ruby hashes with native property value types (`.to_hash`), JSON objects with the same value types (`.to_json`), and round-tripped back to ICAL/VCARD string representations (`.to_s`)
+* Validation can be strict or lax.
+  * If strict, an exception is raised on any syntax error, type mismatch, or other mismatch to the specification, such as mandatory elements.
+  * If lax, an exception is still raised on syntax errors, but other issues are listed in an error field of the resulting object.

 Running spec:
 bundle exec rspec